 Is there any better way to end a trek than at the beach?
 We don’t think so!
 It’s especially true in Sydney, where idling away an afternoon on a beach is one of the top things to do in the city.
 Bondi Beach and Manly Beach, where the top activities are swimming, surfing, sunbathing and strolling, rank as the two most famous beaches in Sydney.
 In addition to the sandy beaches, the beach towns of Bondi and Manly play host to numerous eateries, cafes and shops.

-Craft Beer in Sydney
+Craft Beer In Sydney

 In the evening, discover the burgeoning craft beer scene in Sydney’s Inner West suburb of Marrickville.
 The neighborhood is home to more than 10 craft breweries – all of which have tasting rooms where patrons can get a taste of the best Sydney craft beer straight from the source.
 Use our blog post to follow in our footsteps on a Craft Beer Sydney Pub Crawl.

-Day 3: Blue Mountains and Darling Harbour
+Day 3: Blue Mountains Day Trip and Darling Harbour Entertainment

 On Day 3 of your Sydney tour itinerary, take a day trip to a national park for a day of hiking, then return to the city for an evening of fun at the Darling Harbour entertainment district.